hvs-consulting/nfs-security-tooling/README.md

 ### Overview of files available via NFSv4
 This check is useful if the server doesn't support NFSv3 and the first check doesn't show any exports

+### Server OS guess
+This check tries to guess the server OS by analyzing file handles, protocol versions and other unique properties of different operating systems.

 ![nfs_analyze](img/nfs_analyze.png)